-One of the biggest things that throw our life out of balance is over committing.
+One of the biggest things that throw our lives out of balance is over-committing.
 When we have a free spot on our calendar it is so easy to fill it up.
 In fact, for most of us, it happens without even trying.
 With every part of our day filled, we become stress and overwhelmed.
 This results in our life feeling out of whack and unbalanced.

 But if you take the time to schedule downtime activities, and actually write them in your planner, you will no longer have those free spots that so quickly get filled with less important activities.

 Write in your planner, specific times to read, even if it is only 15 minutes.
 Schedule your time to get outside for fresh air.
 Plan for a 20-minute power nap when you know you have a busy day.
 Schedule time to call a friend or meet them for coffee.

 Whatever it is that allows you to rest and recharge, plan it.
 These are the things that can have lasting and positive effects on your overall well-being.

 Having regular downtime scheduled, helps us use our time well and brings that feeling of balance and well-being.